metabase/metabase/docs/questions/query-builder/expressions/datetimesubtract.md

 - "millisecond"

 `amount`:
 - An integer.
 You cannot use fractional values.
-For example, you cannot add "half a year" (0.5).
+For example, you cannot subtract "half a year" (0.5).
 - May be a negative number: `datetimeSubtract("2021-03-25", -1, "month")` will return `2021-04-25`.

 ## Calculating a start date